turbek/1st-genetic-algorithm/README.md

 # genalgo
-My first try in genetic algorithms
+My first try in genetic algorithms in Java 8 with Maven.

 If you're interested: